 Pre-settlement vegetation in the Watershed was dominated by prairie, wetlands, oak openings, and barrens.
 Today, biological features in the Watershed include Chub Lake and its surrounding wetlands and woodlands, wetland complexes in Greenvale and Waterford Townships, and the steep wooded ravines and bedrock bluffs along the lower sections of Trout Brook.
+Several types of wetlands are observed in the watershed, including wet meadow, shallow and deep marshes, swamps, and shallow open water.
+Grassland types include dry, mesic, and wet prairie, and forested areas include oak, maple-basswood, hardwood, and floodplain forests.
+While only a small portion of the pre-settlement native plant communities remain intact in this area, most of those are under public protection.
+The public protection status allows for opportunities to connect habitat corridors within the watershed, creating larger natural habitat spaces.
 Some rare plants and animals have been documented in various areas of the Watershed.
 These include species that are listed as threatened, of special concern, and other rare species that are tracked by the MNDNR (Table 2-4).